GabrielBena/boolean_nca_cc/docs/design_doc_ko_selfatt.md

 Circuits are layered networks of LUTs as nodes, with N inputs and M outputs.
 Circuit-level tasks are defined as eg binary multiply, reverse of input bit processing.
 Loss is the element-wise difference between circuit output and target pattern at output bits.

+**Key Concept: Input Combinations as Data Samples**
+- Input bit combinations (e.g., all 256 combinations for 8-bit inputs) serve as the "data samples" that provide supervision signals
+- Each input combination has a corresponding target output determined by the boolean task
+- The model learns to configure circuits to produce correct outputs for these input-output pairs
+- This enables testing generalization: can the learned circuit function correctly on unseen input combinations?

 - **`boolean_nca_cc/circuits/model.py`**
   - Implements differentiable boolean circuits with lookup tables as gates
   - Provides circuit generation (`gen_circuit`) and execution (`run_circuit`)
   - Core functions: `make_nops`, `run_layer`, `gen_wires`
+- **`boolean_nca_cc/circuits/data_split.py`**
+  - Implements train/test splitting of input combinations
+  - Enables evaluation of boolean function generalization to held-out input patterns
+  - Key function: `split_input_combinations` with reproducible shuffling

 ### 2. Graph Representation